Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Related Work

 A significant stride in extrapolation has been achieved with ALIBI~\cite{press2021train}, a method that employs local attention to reinforce the model's ability to capture local dependencies within the data.
 This is crucial as it allows the model to maintain a more refined understanding of the data's structure, thereby improving the quality of extrapolation.Another notable approach is the NTK~\cite{NTK-aware}, which adjusts the frequency components of the position encodings.
 This method is designed to preserve the high-frequency information during the extrapolation process, ensuring a more accurate representation of the data's characteristics.
 YaRN~\cite{peng2023yarn} is an innovative approach that extends the context window of large language models efficiently.
 It does so by modifying the attention mechanism to handle longer sequences without the need for fine-tuning, thus maintaining a consistent level of performance across various lengths of input data.
 The concept of random position encoding~\cite{ruoss2023randomized} has also gained traction, offering a more natural and elegant solution to the challenge of handling longer sequences during prediction.
 This method has been shown to be effective not only in language models but also in non-language models, where the generation of images or other data types requires a broader context understanding.
 Attention Masking is another strategy that has proven effective in language models, which are inherently local in nature.
 By "forcing" the model to focus on a limited number of tokens, it can effectively manage the increased complexity during prediction.
 However, its applicability to non-language models is still under exploration .

-\subsection{Resolution Generalization in Diffusion Models.}
+\subsection{Resolution Generalization in Diffusion Models}

 In the realm of computer vision, extrapolation techniques have been pivotal in advancing the capabilities of models to generate images and predict video sequences beyond the limits of their training data.
 The development of FiT~\cite{lu2024fit} and LuminaNext~\cite{zhuo2024lumina} has showcased the potential of local attention mechanisms in enhancing the performance of image generation models.
 Local attention focuses on specific regions within an image, allowing for more detailed and accurate generation of high-resolution images.
 In addition to these, there are modifications to the network structure, such as attention scale~\cite{jin2023training}, neighborhood attention~\cite{hassani2023neighborhood}, and KV-compression~\cite{chen2024pixart}.
 In summary, while current methods have made limited improvements in extrapolation capabilities, they still fail to address the fundamental issue of the position encoding gap between training and prediction.